 Ambisonics are a widely employed format for capturing, transmitting and decoding spatial audio, employing 1, 4, 9,16 or 25 channels

-Let's take the example of an 8-channel Voyage Audio Spatial Mic as an example of how to make a Spatial Audio TBE (Two Big Ears) for the DeoVR player.
+Let's take the example of an 8-channel Voyage Audio Spatial Mic as an example of how to make a Spatial Audio TBE (Two Big Ears) file for the DeoVR player.

 The TBE format is an 8-channel format employed by Facebook's Spatial Workstation and part of the "spatial audio" 8+2 channels available for Facebook's 360 videos.
-As shown here below, TBE is basically 2nd-order Ambisonics, where one of the Ambisonics 2nd-order channels (R) has been removed, for reducing the number of channels to 8.
+As shown here below, TBE is basically 2nd-order Ambisonics, where one of the Ambisonics 2nd-order channels (R) has been removed, reducing the number of channels to 8.

 1) Open the recorded audio file in Reaper.
-This file was only recorded on the microphone, so it is Ambisonic A-format.
+This file was only recorded on the microphone, so it is in Ambisonic A-format.

 2) To convert it to B-format you need to open the free plugin firm microphone.
 To do this, press FX > Voyage Audio > Spatial Mic Converter > Add.